Arcanearth house rules for D&D 5th Edition

 One wound is healed per long rest and a successful Wisdom(Healer) DC:10 check (disadvantage without a healer’s kit) or per 10 points of magical healing.
 All wounds are healed upon reaching full hit points.

 As in base 5e rules, rolling a 1 on any save, attack or ability check is an automatic fail (no matter what your bonuses).
-Use the following table for additional hilarity (courtesy of Leelo):
+Use the following table for additional hilarity (courtesy of Leelo/Keelo):

 - Melee 1-10